 Under-sharing creates confusion and over-sharing leads to awkwardness.
-Neither approach is helpful, because neither has the interests of others at heart; they’re exactly the kind of thing I want to avoid.
-Sometimes it is more helpful to let silence reign unexplained and not post anything at all online.
+Neither approach is helpful, because neither has the interests of others at heart.

 But how did I decide on these rules?

-Self-knowledge can sometimes be a good place to start.
-As a writer I’m keenly aware that in my desire to write well, I daily open myself to the allure and tug of ambition.
-And as a person I’m especially aware that as I practise being more open with others, I’m still learning, still searching for the right balance—the sweet spot between under- and over-sharing.
+Self-knowledge can be a good place to start.
+As a writer, I’m keenly aware that in my desire to write well I daily open myself to the allure and tug of ambition.
+As a person, I’m especially aware that as I practise being more open with others, I’m still learning, still searching for the right balance—the sweet spot between under- and over-sharing.

-But self-knowledge isn’t enough.
+But self-knowledge alone is not enough.
 Even when I try to be ruthlessly honest, my capacity to recognise and acknowledge the truth about myself is limited by my humanity and skewed by my sinfulness.
 That’s why it’s so important for me to seek to honour God above all else.